 Fig.3: The movie shows a bus, crossing the Rudower Chaussee from right to left in a distance of 170 meter.
 Click the image, to get the historic original AVI-file.

 Data: picture frequency 40 Hz, integration interval for each image 0.15 sec; window BxH = 35x10m; distance 170m; microphon array BxH 5x6m; speed of the bus is calculated to 46,6 km/h over the window size, algorithm 'effective value', channel data 0808_31.chl, bus_31.ini, automatic colour contrast adaption; 8.8.1996.
-Comparable with figure d).
+Comparable with Fig.d).
 Against the last 5 meters the bus moves behind the IGZ-Building lefthand.
 The automatic colour contrast adaption was on.
 So it covers this amplitude reduction.

 Data: Experiments at August 29, 1996, 10pm, air velocity 341,4m/s, distance 170m, Ini-File 3c_03k.ini, channel data 2908_3c.chl, bitmaps 3c_03k.bmp ...
 3c_18k.bmp, sample rate 20kS/s, integration time 500 Sampels or 25ms, time distance between subsequent images 50ms, hardware-filter 0.5dB, highpass 1/2: 3000Hz/3000Hz, lowpass 1/2: 5000Hz/5000Hz, software filter off.

-Data: PSI-Tools Virtual Screen: 200m x 40m, virtual focus at 170 meter.
+Data: 16-channel reconstructive interference integral; PSI-Tools Virtual Screen: 200m x 40m, virtual focus at 170 meter.
+The lower border of the image was set on the horizont line.
 Location Rudower Chaussee 5, Geb.
 13.7 (now: Albert-Einstein-Str.
-16), 8th floor in northern direction (NNW) see pictures above.
+16), 8th floor in northern direction (NNW) see Fig.1.
 Microphone-array 16 chls., 6x5m.
 Algorithm: multiplication of monopolarized time functions.
 Recorded at 8.8.1996, 10pm.
 Channel data 0808_27.chl, 10 kS/s, interval 7000...8000, 1/10 sec., longer integrals become softer.
-Yellow: strong activity; blue: week activity (inverse colour table)

 [1] Pohlmann, R.: Über ein mit einem akustischen Hohlspiegel arbeitendes Abbildungsverfahren, bei dem das entworfene Bild mittels eines Empfängers zeilenweise abgetastet wird.
 Zeitschr.
 Physik 113, 697 (1939); Forsch.
 Fortschr.
 16, 248 (1940); Z. angew.
 Physik 1, 181 (1948); Die Technik 3, 465 (1948).
 Zitiert aus Trendelenburg: Akustik.
 Springer Heidelberg, Zweite Auflage 1950, S.207